Your traffic didn’t disappear. It moved.

 Authority signals

 Does your site have named authors, publication dates, citations to credible sources, and entity markup?
 These are what AI models use to assess trustworthiness before including content in an answer.
+Google’s documentation confirms that 96% of AI Overview citations come from sources with strong E-E-A-T signals.
+Perplexity weights domain authority, backlink quality, and brand search volume in its citation selection.

 This is Generative Engine Optimization (GEO) — and it’s the discipline that determines whether the traffic you’ve lost to AI ends up at your competitors or comes back to you as AI citations.